adrian2793/hydrogen/docs/contributing.md

 ### Content

-To ensure everyone have the option to contribute to this repository it is required to add the following code snippet to your issue
+Append the following code to your issue to ensure everyone have the option to contribute to Hydrogen

 ```
 [![](https://img.shields.io/badge/Contribute-Support_us-2ea44f?style=for-the-badge)](https://github.com/adrian2793/hydrogen/blob/master/docs/contributing.md)